 My 8 Beauty mistakes

 It sounds disgusting now, but I did this.
-I ignored my mum’s advice and did this.
+I ignored my mum’s advice and did this all the time.
 And now I have the acne scars to show for it.
-Mums are always right.
+It just goes to show that mums are always right.

 Wearing the wrong foundation

-In my defence, as a mixed race woman it was not easy to find a colour match where I grew up.
+In my defence, as a mixed-race teen it was not easy to find a colour match where I grew up.
 But I’m not sure how much I actually tried.
 I wore what I could find and afford.
 Collection 2000 Natural Beige was my holy grail.
-My foundation was often the strangest colour and almost never matched my neck.
+My foundation was often the strangest colour and almost never matched my skin-tone.
 Or the wrong type for my skin type and just looked horrendous.
 I’m much choosier now and never wear foundation with added SPF if I know I’m going to be photographed.
 I have too many photos from my early twenties of me looking like a ghost to let that happen again.

 Forgetting to cleanse and moisturise